 Although it’s normal to lose a few items of inventory when moving items, excessive inventory shrinkage may be an indicator of ongoing fraud.
 An auditor can detect inventory shrinkage by looking at the balance sheet, the number of products in stock, and those sold – and then comparing them with previous records and projections.
 In certain circumstances, the auditor may do unplanned stock-taking on random days to detect any unusual inventory characteristics.

 An organization may experience frequent cases of reported missing documents that relate to critical departments.
 When the frequency of occurrence becomes too often, it may be a sign of ongoing fraud within the organization.
 Missing documents that are fraud red flags include registration of motor vehicles, lists of sales and purchases, checkbooks, and inventory reports.
-When such records disappear, it may point to an undesirable situation that may lead to loss of certain assets or money.
+When such records disappear, it may point to an undesirable situation that may lead to the loss of certain assets or money.

 There are cases when a company’s accounting department may erroneously process duplicate payments to a vendor or service provider.
 If the mistake was genuine, the officers involved ought to identify such errors and report so that urgent action can be taken.